javascript-tutorial/en.javascript.info/8-web-components/5-slots-composition/article.md

 ## Summary

-Slots allow to show light DOM children in shadow DOM.
+Usually, if an element has shadow DOM, then its light DOM is not displayed.
+Slots allow to show elements from light DOM in specified places of shadow DOM.

 There are two kinds of slots: